 Day off the bike to explore the awesome Meteora hanging monasteries.

 Meteora to Volos via Mount Olympus.

 Volos to Athens via Hercules’ birthplace.

 Day 11 Explore Day

 Day off the bike to explore Athens city.

-Athens to Nafplion via the Corinth canal & the amphitheater at Epidavrou.
+Athens to Nafpilon via the Corinth canal & the amphitheatre at Epidavrou.